MetaMask/toprf-secure-backup/docs/contributing.md

 > - `commandName` in the Yarn documentation is any sub-command that the `yarn` executable would usually take.
 Pay special attention to the difference between `run` vs `exec`.
 If you want to run a package script, you would use `run`, e.g., `yarn workspace @metamask/toprf-secure-backup run changelog:validate`; but if you want to run _any_ shell command, you'd use `exec`, e.g. `yarn workspace @metamask/toprf-secure-backup exec cat package.json | jq '.version'`.

 ## Adding new packages to the monorepo

-> [!NOTE]
-> If you're migrating an existing package to the monorepo, please see [the package migration documentation](./package-migration-process-guide.md).
-> You may be able to make use of `create-package` when migrating your package, but there's a lot more to it.

 Manually creating a new monorepo package can be a tedious, even frustrating process.
 To alleviate that problem, we have created a CLI that automates most of the job for us, creatively titled